Idempotent Receiver

 The Nature of At-Least-Once Delivery

 Message brokers favour safety over precision.
 If there is uncertainty about whether a message was processed, they err on the side of redelivery.
+This behaviour protects against message loss.
+It does not protect against duplicate work.
+In many systems, that tradeoff is acceptable because consumers are intentionally designed to tolerate duplicates.

 An operation is idempotent if applying it multiple times produces the same result as applying it once.